 Example.
-You need to look at statistics about people who added your products from the “Electronics” category to cart, but didn’t buy them.
-To do this, set a filter by the behavior “Added my products from the ‘Electronics’ category to cart more than 1 time”, and then add the “BUT NOT” conditions and use the “Bought my products from the ‘Electronics category more than 1 time” filter.
+You need to view statistics about people who added your products from the “Electronics” category to cart, but didn’t buy them.
+To do this, set a filter by the “Added my products from the ‘Electronics’ category to cart more than 1 time” behavior, and then add the “BUT NOT” conditions and use the “Bought my products from the ‘Electronics category more than 1 time” filter.
 You can also configure conditions not only between filters, but also between groups of filters.
-To do this, click + Subsegment, select the AND, OR, BUT NOT condition and apply a set of filters to both segments.
+To do this, click + Subsegment, select the AND, OR, BUT NOT condition, and apply a set of filters to both segments.

 How to view statistics on your customers #

 You can find statistics on customers who have ordered your products at least 1 time over the past year in the My customer base segment.
 Open Analytics → Customer portrait section, go to the Saved segments section and select My customer.

 What statistics you can view by segment #

 Segment coverage, customers' gender and age are approximate values.
 If you run an advertising campaign for a segment, the number of views may not be equal to its coverage.